Wireless

 Introduction

-Iowa State University's wireless network enables mobile computing and provides network services in situations where wiring is extremely difficult to install, such as historical buildings and large open areas.
+Iowa State University's wireless network enables mobile computing and provides network services in many situations where wired network connectivity is not available.

 The purpose of the wireless policy and related standards and guidelines is to assure students, faculty, and staff access to a reliable, robust, and integrated wireless network and to increase security of the campus wireless network to the extent possible.